JDoubleUwU/HospitalSystem/README.md

-# CapStone
-DjangoProj

 # Description
-DJango project to learn fullstack dev cycle a python dev by simulating a hospital management system
+Self project to learn Django backend by creating a hospital management system

 # Requirements
 See requirements.txt